Kenkichi Yoshizawa

 Kenkichi Yoshizawa (芳沢 謙吉, Yoshizawa Kenkichi) was a Japanese diplomat in the Empire of Japan, serving as 46th Foreign Minister of Japan in 1932.
-He was the maternal grandfather of Sadako Ogata, the former United Nations High Commissioner for Refugees from 1991–2001.
+He was the father-in-law of Sadao Iguchi, a diplomat who served as Ambassador to the United States, and maternal grandfather of Sadako Ogata, the former United Nations High Commissioner for Refugees, and maternal grandfather of Yutaka Kawashima, a former Grand Chamberlain of Japan.

-Biography
+Early life

-Yoshizawa was a native of what is now part of Joetsu city, Niigata Prefecture.
+Yoshizawa was a native of what is now part of Jōetsu City, Niigata Prefecture.
 He was a graduate of the English literature department of the Tokyo Imperial University and entered the Ministry of Foreign Affairs in 1899.
-He was assigned to the Japanese consulate in Amoy, China in 1902, and later to the consulate in Shanghai.

-In 1905, Yoshizawa married the eldest daughter of politician (and future Prime Minister) Tsuyoshi Inukai, and moved to London.
+In 1905, Yoshizawa married Misao Inukai, the eldest daughter of politician (and future Prime Minister) Tsuyoshi Inukai, and moved to London.
 He continued to live in England for the next several years, eventually becoming First Secretary to the Japanese embassy.
 He was given the post of Consul-General in Hankou, China in 1912.

 Diplomatic career

+Yoshizawa was assigned to the Japanese consulate in Amoy, China in 1902, and later to the consulate in Shanghai.

-Yoshizawa served as Minister to China from 1923–1929, and was stationed at the Japanese consulates at Beijing and Tianjin.
+He served as Minister to China from 1923–1929, and was stationed at the Japanese consulates at Beijing and Tianjin.
 He met with Soviet Foreign Minister Lev Karakhan in Beijing in 1925 for talks which led to the formal establishment of diplomatic relations between Japan and the Soviet Union per the Soviet–Japanese Basic Convention.

 Yoshizawa later served as Japanese ambassador to France and official representative to the League of Nations.

-He was appointed to the cabinet of Prime Minister Inukai Tsuyoshi as Foreign Minister from 14 January 1932 to 26 May 1932.
+He was appointed to the cabinet of his father-in-law, Prime Minister Inukai Tsuyoshi, as Foreign Minister from 14 January 1932 to 26 May 1932.
 On receiving word of his appointment, Yoshizawa traveled from Europe back to Japan via the Trans-Siberian Railway and Manchuria to see conditions first-hand.
 Following the assassination of Inukai in the May 15 Incident, the Inukai cabinet was dissolved.
 However, Yoshizawa received an appointment to the House of Peers (present day House of Councillors) by command of Emperor Shōwa, and joined the Rikken Seiyūkai political party.

 In the period immediately prior to the start of the Pacific War, Yoshizawa was appointed as a special envoy by Prime Minister Fumimaro Konoe to the Netherlands East Indies following the diplomatic mission of Ichizo Kobayashi.
-Yoshizawa was assigned to present a new set of demands on the Dutch government in Batavia, which were deliberately intended to be unacceptable.
+Yoshizawa was assigned to present a new set of demands to the Dutch government in Batavia, which were deliberately intended to be unacceptable.